rachelesmee/website/foss4gukonline2020/index.md

 <img src="images/curtis-macnewton-vVIwtmqsIuk-unsplash.jpg" width="300" height="250" alt="Photo by Curtis MacNewton on Unsplash" align="middle">

 ## Tickets/Registration
 Registration is open now, and closes at 24:00 on 16th June (unless we are sold out before then).
+It's fine just to come to one or two sessions, but you will still need to register _before the day_ - this allows us to manage numbers.

 Register [on Eventbrite here](https://www.eventbrite.co.uk/e/foss4guk-2020-online-registration-105523419388){:target="_newpage"}.

 ## Cost
-The event is free to attend but we strongly encourage attendees (and/or their employers) to make a donation of £20 (more if you can afford or less if you can't) to one of these causes:
+The event is free to attend but we *strongly* encourage attendees (and/or their employers) to make a donation of £20 (more if you can afford or less if you can't) to one of these causes:

 * [OSGeo:UK](https://paypal.me/osgeouk)
 * [MapAction](https://mapaction.org/donate/)
 * A charity of your choice

 ## Helping out
-We (the [OSGeo:UK committee](#who)) would appreciate any help you can provide, either before, during, or after the event - please sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSe6pVdrMBN4BYw6pEfjPXD8z_oRMZWxQ-tvsh2mrwTcn8aP8Q/viewform) if you are able to chip in.
+We (the [OSGeo:UK committee](#who)) would appreciate any help you can provide, either before, during, or after the event - please sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSe6pVdrMBN4BYw6pEfjPXD8z_oRMZWxQ-tvsh2mrwTcn8aP8Q/viewform) if you are able to chip in - for example we will need hosts/co-hosts for sessions.

 ## News
 For regular updates follow us on [Twitter](https://twitter.com/foss4guk)/[#FOSS4GUKOnline](https://twitter.com/search?q=%23FOSS4GUKOnline&src=typed_query).